jonahmougoue/Quantum-ML-Models/README.md

 ## Appendix

+### Units
+Length is measured in atomic units.

+Atomic units are used such that ℏ and m equal 1.

+Potential and energy are both measured in Hartrees.

+Energy differences are expressed in millihartrees.

+### Notation
+V: Potential

+Ψ: Wavefunction

+E_True: Energy of the wavefunction as specified in the dataset

+E_Calc: Energy of the wavefunction as calculated by the model

-### Calculating dx
+### dx
-The distance between each pixel in the potential and wavefunction images is not given by the dataset, but is required for EnergyLoss to calculate the correct energies. find_dx.ipynb iterates over multiple values of dx to find the value that minimizes the differences in the true energy of the wavefunction and the calculated energy.
+The dataset specifies that the potentials are defined ona grid from x,y = -20 to 20 a.u. on a 256x256 grid.

+Therefore, dx = 40/256 = 0.15625.

+This value is required to numerically calculate the correct energies and can vary by dataset.

 ## Credit
 This research project is based on the publication:

 Mills, Kyle, Michael Spanner, and Isaac Tamblyn.
 ‘Deep Learning and the Schrödinger Equation’.
 Physical Review A 96, no. 4 (18 October 2017). https://doi.org/10.1103/physreva.96.042113.

-Data was sourced from the National Research Council of Canada: https://nrc-digital-repository.canada.ca/eng/view/object/?id=1343ae23-cebf-45c6-94c3-ddebdb2f23c6
+Data sourced from the National Research Council of Canada: https://nrc-digital-repository.canada.ca/eng/view/object/?id=1343ae23-cebf-45c6-94c3-ddebdb2f23c6

 ### Licenses: